"Hi! I'm Stan, the

 - As an excellent lubricant for metals

-Historically, Moringa seed oil has been used to help skin diseases, gout, joint pain, scurvy, inflammation, stomach distress, rheumatism, and many other conditions.
-We cannot attest to its efficacy in those areas, but millions of people have used the oil for those ailments.
+Historically, Moringa seed oil has been used for skin diseases, gout, joint pain, scurvy, inflammation, stomach distress, rheumatism, and many ills.
+While millions of people have used it for these ailments, we do not have any personal experience with it.

 I Love Moringa